If your company has any kind of online customer service presence, you probably should use bots. Here’s why.

 • Care verification.

-Avoiding the uncanny valley
+Avoiding the uncanny valley and creepy AI

 While customers are open to chatting with bots, they need to know when they’re doing so.
 The simple solution, of course, is to give the bot a name that identifies them as such, like Amtrak’s “Julie, Your Virtual Assistant” or “AddressBot,” and program them to say they’re bots when chats begin.
 If customers become aware too late that they’ve just wasted a perfectly good casual joke on a bot, their good feelings tend to go out the window.
 Bots’ effectiveness is not in their ability to pass for human, at which they achieve creepiness at best, but in their expediency in simple functions, at which they excel.